 Manufacturers and suppliers shall treat their employees with dignity and respect.
 Under no circumstances shall physical punishment, sexual or racial harassment, verbal or power abuse or any other form of harassment or intimidation be permitted.

 Manufacturers and suppliers shall provide a safe and healthy workplace to their employees, ensuring minimum conditions of light, ventilation, hygiene, fire prevention, safety measures and access to a drinking water supply.

 - Workers shall have access to clean toilets facilities and drinking water.
 Where necessary, facilities for food storage shall be provided.

 - Accommodation, where provided, shall be clean and safe.

-- Manufacturers and suppliers shall take the required steps to prevent accidents and injuries to health of their workers, by minimizing as much as possible the risks inherent to work.
+- Manufacturers and suppliers shall take the required steps to prevent accidents and injuries to health of their workers, by minimising as much as possible the risks inherent to work.

-Manufacturers and suppliers shall not make any withholdings and/or deductions from wages for disciplinary purposes, nor for any reasons other than those provided in the applicable regulations, without the express authorization of workers.
-Likewise, they shall provide all workers with: written and understandable information about their wages conditions upon their recruitment, and detailed information about the particulars of their wages every time that these are paid.
+Manufacturers and suppliers shall not make any withholdings and/or deductions from wages for disciplinary purposes, nor for any reasons other than those provided in the applicable regulations, without the express authorisation of workers.
+Likewise, they shall provide all workers with: written and understandable information about their wage conditions upon their recruitment, and detailed information about the particulars of their wages every time that these are paid.